tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 not the next expected message.

-During the handshake, ACKs only cover the current outstanding flight (this is possible because DTLS is generally a lockstep protocol).
+During the handshake, ACKs only cover the current outstanding flight (this is possible because DTLS is generally a lock-step protocol).
 In particular, receiving a message from a handshake flight implicitly acknowledges all messages from the previous flight(s).
-Accordingly, an ACK from the server would not cover both the ClientHello and the client's Certificate, because the ClientHello and client Certificate are in different flights.
+Accordingly, an ACK from the server would not cover both the ClientHello and the client's Certificate message, because the ClientHello and client Certificate are in different flights.
 Implementations can accomplish this by clearing their ACK list upon receiving the start of the next flight.